 London is a real treat for museum lovers and museums are a popular destination among London's many attractions.
 There are hundreds to choose from, including the British Museum, the Science Museum and the Natural History Museum.
-Below is a list of London's major museums – the big venues with incredible collections that any visitor to the city would be sorry to miss.
+Below is a list of London's top museums (in no particular order).
 Many are free, so it won't cost you a penny to see all that they have to offer.